 Given the infeasibilities associated with running a discrete, exhaustive search on large candidate sets, we have also implemented a genetic algorithm to perform a stochastic search (Wanida Limmun, 2012):

+Generate the initial herd of size population – a list of initial n-point designs (arbitrary designs with a nonsingular information matrix) that generally obey distribution constraints

-Calculate the d-optimality of each.
-Preserve some number of elites.
+Calculate the D-optimality of each design in population.
+Preserve some number of best designs as elites.

-Breed random pairs of the non-elite stock (i.e., generate 2 new designs with random 50% from each parent).
+Breed random pairs of the non-elite stock (i.e., generate 2 new designs with rows selected randomly from each parent):

+Select design pairs at random from the herd (Parent A, B)

+Generate mask array of random numbers in [0, 1] of size n for each child (Child C, D) to identify from which parent to source rows

+If mask value is < 0.5, take row from Parent A, else take from Parent B

 Randomly mutate cells within the children.

+For each child, generate mask matrix of random numbers in [0, 1] the same shape as the design matrix

+If the mask value of a given cell is below the mutation threshold alpha (a hyperparameter), generate a new value in the range of permitted levels.
+Higher levels of alpha increase the mutation rate and favor exploration of the search space.

-Recombine the herd and assess the fitness (d-optimality) of each.
-Cull the poor performers, keeping only population.
+Collect all parents and children in the herd and assess the fitness (D-optimality) of each.
+Sort.
+Cull the poor performers, maintaining stable population size.

-Identify the most fit of the new generation; compare fitness to best from prior generation.
+If the maximum number of generations is reached, stop.
+Otherwise, identify the most fit design of the new generation and compare to best from prior generation.
 If fitness increase is sufficiently large, increment the number of generations and go back to step 2.
-Otherwise stop.
-If the maximum number of generations is reached, stop.
+Otherwise, stop due to marginal improvement.

 Steps 2, 3, 4, and 5 are all ‘embarrassingly parallel’, so it is possible to implement a parallelized genetic algorithm to allow faster traversal of the search space or larger populations and more generations.
+As the genetic algorithm variant does not use the modified Fedorov update function, but instead checks each experimental design for D-optimality, we can also use the genetic algorithm as a litmus test to confirm that the modifications to the update function work as intended.

 Results

+We ran 500 trials of the toy problem for both the modified Fedorov algorithm and the genetic algorithm with lambda = 0 (constraints unpenalized) and another 500 trials with lambda = 1 (penalty applied to penalize distribution and interaction noncompliance).
+For each trial n of 500, we ensured that the initial design was equivalent between the modified Fedorov and genetic algorithms.
+The results are summarized below (tables 1, 2)

+Table 1